rasutt/Close-Kin-CaPow/README.md

 over time, and datasets from capture-recapture studies of those populations, checks that the simulations have the expected characteristics, fits close-kin and/or conventional capture-recapture models to the datasets, and analyses the resulting estimates.
+It assumes that self, parent-offspring, and half-sibling pairs can be identified.